 Drivers and passengers are at their most vulnerable when they are struck with direct force from the side, where there is nothing but a door and a glass window between their body and a huge mass of moving metal.
 Seat belts are known to have limited effectiveness when the other vehicle strikes from the side.

-The Broward County car accident attorneys at The Ansara Law Firm, know those most commonly responsible for these accidents are red-light runners and drivers who fail to yield the right-of-way at intersections and stop signs.
+The Fort Lauderdale car accident attorneys at The Ansara Law Firm, know those most commonly responsible for these accidents are red-light runners and drivers who fail to yield the right-of-way at intersections and stop signs.

 Side-impact crashes are unfortunately quite common, and the personal and financial consequences are severe.
 Consider that: